vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Crazy Egg</h4>

-Crazy Egg is a website optimization tool that provides heatmaps, A/B testing, and user behavior analytics to help businesses enhance website performance.
+<a href="https://www.crazyegg.com/" role="link" target="_blanck">Crazy Egg</a> is a website optimization tool that provides heatmaps, A/B testing, and user behavior analytics to help businesses enhance website performance.
 It’s designed to help identify what’s working and what needs improvement on your site.

 For businesses looking to improve conversions and user experience, Crazy Egg offers an intuitive and actionable platform.